 Rebecca was always fascinated with the body and majored in Biology in her first year of college.
 At the same time, she was intrigued by the mind and decided to major in Psychology.
 She studied the job-demands resources model and what makes a great leader from a good leader, based on Jim Collins' book Good to Great.
 Rebecca credits her research in industrial organizational psychology to learning that humility is the number one quality in distinguishing a great leader from a good leader.
 Rebecca brings this level of humility and empathy to the table.
 Rebecca went on to receive her Bachelors in Science with a major in Psychology and a minor in Child & Family Development from The University of Georgia, while graduating from the Phi Betta Kappa honors society.
 After graduating in 3 years from college, Rebecca soon learned that she herself was burned out and facing the effects of the cumulative stress she had put on her body.
 Previously working in the corporate world, Rebecca quickly saw the job demands model come to life where higher demands were placed on employees than they had resources for.
 Rebecca recalls seeing her co-workers develop peptic ulcers due to the high, unrealistic demands.
-In battling her own stress and associated chronic pain, She soon became interested in ways to reduce stress.
+In battling her own stress and associated chronic pain, she soon became interested in ways to reduce stress.
 She went on to receive her masters in Clinical Social Work with a focus on Adult Mental Health and Wellness from The University of Southern California.

 She has an extensive background in helping those who experience chronic pain, both from psychosomatic pain and from chronic illnesses.
-Rebecca was a psychotherapist at The Pain Psychology Center where she received unique training by Alan Gordon, LCSW, in healing psychosomatic pain.
+Rebecca was a psychotherapist at The Pain Psychology Center where she received unique training, including but not limited to Pain Reprocessing Therapy (PRT) by Alan Gordon, LCSW, in healing psychosomatic pain.
 She also provided psychotherapy and group counseling at The Relational Center for those experiencing relational losses, stress, and coping with chronic illnesses.
-Rebecca has experience as a psychotherapist at UCLA Medicine & Pediatrics helping those with postpartum depression and anxiety related disorders where she received training in Cognitive Behavioral Therapy.
+Rebecca has experience as a psychotherapist at UCLA Medicine & Pediatrics helping those with postpartum depression and anxiety related disorders where she received training in Cognitive Behavioral Therapy (CBT).
 Rebecca also previously worked under the supervision of Thomas J. Pier, LCSW, an expert in grief and loss and coping with chronic pain, who specializes in utilizing narrative therapy and Acceptance and Commitment Therapy (ACT).
 Through this practice, Rebecca received additional consultation on the role of neurobiology in sexual and childhood trauma using a trauma-informed sensorimotor lens from trauma expert Kristin Zaleski, PhD, LCSW.